-How to Find the Conflict in a Story - The Write Practice
+How to Find the Conflict in a Story: Conflict Mapping and Other Writing Tips

 That’s where Conflict Mapping can make your writing even better!

 Strong scenes come from strong plans.
-And visualizing the conflict between your characters is a great way to do just that.
+And visualizing the types of conflict between your characters is a great way to do just that.

 When Conflict in a Story Is Unclear